juan-damico/replications/README.md

 ## About

-This repository is a personal project by [Juan Nicolás D'Amico](mailto:juan.damico@forecastingeconomics.com) and serves as a showcase of applied econometric skills and economic knowledge.
-It is intended for anyone interested in seeing how empirical methods are implemented in practice — including potential collaborators, employers, or researchers.
+This repository serves as a portfolio of applied economic and econometric work by [Juan Nicolás D'Amico](mailto:juan.damico@forecastingeconomics.com).
+It documents the full empirical workflow, including the interpretation of academic research, reconstruction of datasets from public sources, implementation of econometric models, and presentation of results.

+The repository provides a transparent and reproducible record of applied work, offering concrete evidence of technical and analytical capabilities.
+It may be of interest for research, collaboration, or professional evaluation.

 All replications are built independently from scratch:
 - Datasets are reconstructed by the author based on variable definitions and sample periods described in the original papers.
-Series are downloaded from public databases (FRED, World Bank, etc.) and processed following the authors' methodology.
+Series are sourced from public databases (e.g., FRED, World Bank) and processed in line with the original methodology.
 - All code is written by Juan D'Amico.
-While replications aim to closely follow the original papers, minor discrepancies may arise due to differences in data vintages, software, or interpretation choices.
+While the replications aim to closely follow the original papers, minor discrepancies may arise due to differences in data vintages, software, or implementation choices.

 ---